 At Doorway Home Loans, we believe in giving every person an equal opportunity to homeownership and financial stability.
 We offer our clients access to various purchase and refinance loan options and different mortgage rates.
 Choosing the right loan for your situation could be overwhelming.
 But it won’t be with the help of knowledgeable mortgage advisors at Doorway Home Loans.

-The most common type of loan option, the traditional fixed-rate mortgage includes monthly principal and interest payments which never change during the loan’s lifetime.
+The most common type of loan option, the traditional fixed-rate mortgage, includes monthly principal and interest payments which never change during the loan’s lifetime.
 Learn more

-Ideal for borrowers with a steady income and sufficient down payment, borrowers pay the same monthly payment amount (principal and interest payments) over loan's lifetime.
+Ideal for borrowers with a steady income and sufficient down payment, borrowers pay the same monthly payment amount (principal and interest payments) over the loan's lifetime.
 30-year and 15-year fixed available.